 The Ferrata ascending to Sass de Stria is a nice climb, very logical that despite having moderate technical difficulties it is very climbing and satisfies even the expert hiker who can reduce the use of the cable to the bone.
 The context in which it takes place is very beautiful and the itinerary, which has a short approach and return, can be easily combined with one of the nearby via ferratas.
 The open-air museum on the First World War and on the testimonies that left us of the difficult life experienced by the soldiers in those areas is absolutely worth a visit.
 A note that we want to emphasize is the displacement of debris.
 As often happens for the Dolomite ferratas, the bottom is full of debris and particular prudence is needed in this itinerary not to move them since the line of ascent is rather linear and would inevitably fall towards the one who follows.

 From the Falzarego Pass we can undertake some beautiful aided trips.
 We report the climb to the Lagazuoi with the Aided path Kaiserjager (visible also from Sass de Stria) the ascent of the Ferrata Cesco Tomaselli in Cima Fanis Sud, the Ferrata Alpina Brigade at the Col de Bos.
 Going down towards Cortina we reach the Ferrata Averau and towards Passo Giau la Ferrata del Nuvolau.
-Still not far from this road it is possible to start the Tofana di Rozes with the Ferrella Lipella as well as going down towards the Val Badia you can climb the Piz Conturines and the Ferrata della Pace (the latter very long).
+Still not far from this road it is possible to start the Tofana di Rozes with the Ferrella Lipella as well as going down towards the Val Badia you can climb the Piz Conturines and the Via Ferrata of Peace (the latter very long).